Meet Our Badge of Life

-Jerry Fleming, DIRECTOR, of Stony Point, New York, is a USMC veteran of Vietnam who served 20 years with the Clarkstown, NY, Police Department.
+Jerry Fleming, DIRECTOR is a USMC veteran of Vietnam who served 20 years with the Clarkstown, NY, Police Department.
 Following that, he worked another ten years with the Sheriffs prisoner transport unit.
-In addition to grisly murder scenes, Jerry's exposures to suicides were particularly truamatic: out of four suicides, two were officers he knew.
+Jerry's exposures to suicides were particularly truamatic: out of four suicides, two were officers he knew.
 Three children of officers also committed suicide.
 Jerry intervened and hospitalized one suicidal individual in an AA meeting.
-After spotting an article about police suicides in a magazine, Jerry pursued his interest and found himself with Badge of Life.
 He is a NY Department of Criminal Justice Services Instructor, certified by the Rockland Police Academy.
 He currently teaches the Badge of Life program to police classes 3 - 4 times a month.